srinilastwall/RISC/README.md

 ![Lastwall Logo](lw-logo.jpg)
-# LastWall RISC - Risk based Authentication Firewall
+# LastWall RISC - Risk based Authentication/Registration Firewall

 The LastWall Authentiation Firewall system provides a javascript embeddable in your appropriate page.
 The authentication fields, that need to be risk-evaluated are enabled via the script hooks.
 On submit, the script connects to the LastWall API and returns the trust value / the risk score associated with the username / password combination.
 Based on browser data, the API intelligently creates and assigns appropriate device profiles to the user.
 One user might have multiple devices profiles etc.